Climate Change (Other Removal Activities) Regulations 2009 (SR 2009/284) (as at 01 February 2012)

 is, for a class of synthetic greenhouse gas—

-• (a) listed in the first column of table 2 of the Schedule, the GWP figure for the class specified in the right hand column of the table:
+listed in the first column of table 2 of Schedule 1, the GWP figure for the class specified in the right hand column of the table:

-• (b) not listed in table 2 of the Schedule and that contains more than 1 synthetic greenhouse gas, the GWP figure determined under regulation 21:
+not listed in table 2 of Schedule 1 and that contains more than 1 synthetic greenhouse gas, the GWP figure determined under regulation 21:

-• (c) that contains a single synthetic greenhouse gas, the GWP figure for the synthetic greenhouse gas specified in the second column in table 1 of the Schedule
+that contains a single synthetic greenhouse gas, the GWP figure for the synthetic greenhouse gas specified in the second column in table 1 of Schedule 1

 R1